Denise Minger is a former vegan and very popular blogger. She is well-known for her thorough debunking of the China study.

 - Eat less red meat.

-The only way to know if this is relevant to you is to see a doctor to get tested for blood iron levels, or to get tested for the genetic mutation itself.
+The only way to know if this pertains to you is to get your iron levels tested, or to get tested for the genetic mutation itself.

 Summary Red meat is rich in iron.
 This is rarely a concern for healthy people, but it can be a problem for those who develop dangerously high blood levels of iron.

 Meat, especially if the animal it comes from was naturally fed, is a healthy food.